Sign Up As A Member

 Men vs. Women

-Of the Grand Slam tournaments, the French Open is the second to last to have instituted equal prize money for men and women, doing so in 2007, 34 years after the US Open decided to change in 1973.
+Of the Grand Slam tournaments, the French Open is the second-to-last to have instituted equal prize money for men and women.
+It did so in 2007, 34 years after the US Open decided to change in 1973.

 That same year, Wimbledon offered equal prize money.
-Here’s a look at when each of the Grand Slam tournaments moved to equal pay.
+Here’s a look at when each Grand Slam tournament moved to equal pay.

 • US Open: 1973